paseri3739/e621_downloader/README.md

 # how to install

-This script using TypeScript for easy and safe development.
-I haven't prepare javascript build yet, so please install ts-node and TypeScript.
+This script using TypeScript for easy and safe development. but you can use compiled scrape_e621.js file.

 ```
 $ npm install
-$ npm install typescript --save-dev #if required
-$ npx install playwright #if required
 ```

-to install dependencies. then add ".env" file and edit following,
+then add ".env" file and edit following,

 ```
 USER_NAME="your_user_name"